 I originally wrote this article as a four-part series back in 2012.
 So much has changed in the last decade.
 For one, server stability was a much bigger issue back then.

 Today web technologies have benefited from many advances that have led to more stable environments.
 Though security threats have only grown, security services have become much more commonplace and more affordable.

-Managed web server hosting has also plummeted in cost.
-We pay 10’s of dollars today for what we used to pay over a thousand for.
-Non managed servers still can be had for a few bucks a month but most consumer facing vendors are now offering managed services at least on the server level.
+Managed website server hosting has also plummeted in cost.
+We pay tens of dollars today for what we used to pay over a thousand for.

 Managing a Website

 Because FatLab is a website management company, I am sometimes asked what it means to ‘manage a website’.
 Because this is such a regular topic for us, I figured I would take it a step further and address the various components of how to manage a website.

 The complexity of managing a website is often determined by how the website was built, what language, types of servers or platform it was built on, and how the website functions.

 A static HTML site, for example, doesn’t need a whole lot of care in order for it to remain stable and secure.
 Whereas a content management system (CMS) will require more attention and a custom application potentially even more.